Panama Canal's $8 Billion Gas Pipeline Project Creates Historic Investment Opportunity for Expats

 When will the Panama gas pipeline be completed?

-The timeline extends from 2025-2031, with prequalification beginning in 2025, concessionaire selection by Q4 2026, construction from 2027-2030, and operations starting in 2030-2031.
+The timeline extends from 2025 through 2031, with prequalification beginning in 2025, concessionaire selection by Q4 2026, construction from 2027-2030, and operations commencing in 2030-2031.
+This represents approximately a 6-year development cycle from approval to full operation.

 What investment opportunities does the pipeline create for expats?